 Once you are out of rehab and have a few weeks of sobriety, it's really important to start building a support system.
 For me, this meant attending alcoholics anonymous meetings.

-A lot of people are turned off by the 'religious' aspect of a twelve step program, but this hasn't really been a problem for me.
-I was not religious at all, and I had a hard time talking about God and other things of that nature.
+A lot of people are turned off by the 'religious' aspect of a twelve step program, which is completely understandable.
+I am not religious at all, and I had a hard time talking about God and other things of that nature.
 However, I learned that I could go to meetings, take what works for me and leave the rest.
 This allowed me to look past some of the parts of the meetings that I didn't like.

-Meetings allow me to meet other sober people and relate to people who are going through what I am going through.
-Going to meetings, getting a sponsor, beginning to work the steps, and really putting together a sober support system is what has kept me sober.
+Meetings allowed me to meet other sober people and relate to people who are going through what I am going through.
+Going to meetings, getting a sponsor, beginning to work the steps, and really putting together a sober support system is what kept me sober for a while in the beginning.
 Without support, it's really difficult to stop drinking and to stay sober.